 Impact on Customer Experience

 - First Impressions Matter: Dirty floors can turn away customers in an instant.
 A well-maintained floor communicates professionalism and attention to detail.
-Clean floors convey a message that the restaurant prioritizes cleanliness, not just in food preparation but throughout the entire dining experience.
+Clean floors convey that the restaurant prioritizes cleanliness, not just in food preparation but throughout the dining experience.
 This can significantly impact a customer’s impression and likelihood of returning.

 - Customer Traffic: High-traffic areas can get dirty fast, especially during peak business hours.
 Consistent use of floor cleaning solutions and preventive maintenance tasks are necessary to maintain a good impression and prevent maintenance costs from spiraling out of control.
-Maintaining floors clean in high-traffic areas also helps manage the wear and tear that occurs due to foot traffic.
+Keeping floors clean in high-traffic areas also helps manage the wear and tear that occurs due to foot traffic.

 Common Challenges in Restaurant Floor Cleaning